Cryptonomic/Conseil/doc/MetadataAndQuery.md

   ],
   "orderBy": [                          // list of fields and directions to order by, starting with most significant
     {
-      "field": field_name,              // name of the field to order by "direction": "asc"                // direction to order by, asc or desc }
+      "field": "field_name",            // name of the field to order by "direction": "asc"                // direction to order by, asc or desc }
   ]